ClickHouse/ClickHouse/docs/en/query_language/misc.md

 ```

 The `CHECK TABLE` query compares the actual file size with the expected value which is stored on the server.
- If the values are not equal, the data is corrupted.
-This can be caused, for example, by a system crash during request execution.
+ If values are not equal, the data is corrupted.
+This can be caused, for example, by a system crash during query execution.

 The query response contains the `result` column with a single row.
-The row has the value of
+The row has a value of
  [Boolean](../data_types/boolean.md) type:

-- 0 - The data in a table is corrupted.
+- 0 - The data in the table is corrupted.
 - 1 - The data maintains integrity.

 The `CHECK TABLE` query is only supported for the following table engines: